Platformatory/kong-api-composition/README.md

 # Overview

-This plugin takes a stringified JSON array of HTTP request objects and provides a composite response containing a collection of individual responses.
+This plugin takes an array of HTTP request descriptions and provides a composite response containing a collection of individual responses.
 It can optionally flatten ("aggregate") response bodies to a single concatenated body with an chosen separator.

 # Use-cases